 This chapter concerns any situation which involves a Child Looked After living for more than 28 days outside England and Wales.

-A separate chapter covers requirements in respect of stays of 28 days or less outside the UK (see Holidays and School/Organisational Trips Abroad/Outside the UK Procedure).
+A separate chapter covers requirements in respect of stays of 28 days or less outside the UK (see Holidays and School Trips In and Outside the UK Procedure).

 1. Moving to Live Outside England or Wales (Care Order)

 In the case of a child who is subject of a Care Order, the local authority must obtain the approval of the Court for her/him to live outside England or Wales (Sch.2 Para.19 Children Act 1989).

 If (normally at a CLA review) it has been concluded that such a move is desirable the Social Worker must seek the written approval of the Operational Director Specialist services and draft a report for Court indicating: